MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 Type: string.
 Required.
 Allowed values: 'nugetOrg', 'customFeed', 'netShare'.
 Default value: 'nugetOrg'.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify the feed from which the Visual Studio Test Platform nuget packge should be fetched.

+**Official NuGet** - Use this option to acquire the [test platform package from NuGet](https://www.nuget.org/packages/Microsoft.TestPlatform/).
+This option requires internet connectivity on the agent machine.
+**Custom feed** - Use this option to acquire the test platform package from a custom feed or a package management feed in Azure DevOps or TFS.
+**Network path** - Use this option to install the test platform from a network share.
+The desired version of Microsoft.TestPlatform.nupkg file must be downloaded from NuGet and placed on a network share that the build/release agent can access.
 <!-- :::editable-content-end::: -->

 :::moniker-end